The Illusion of Collusion: Introduction

-Digging deeper, we provide various analytical and experimental results for asymmetries in these algorithms.
-For example, we find that introducing a ``small” amount of asymmetry or randomness into an otherwise deterministic algorithm---for example, asymmetry or randomness in the tie-breaking rule of the upper-confidence bound (UCB) bandit learning algorithm, another textbook model---may not suffice to prevent the persistent emergence of naive algorithmic collusion.
+Since competing agents in practice may not be symmetric, we provide both analytical and experimental results that explore asymmetries across these algorithms.
+For example, we find that introducing a ``small'' amount of asymmetry or randomness into an otherwise deterministic algorithm---for example, asymmetry or randomness in the tie-breaking rule of the upper-confidence bound (UCB) bandit learning algorithm, another textbook model---may not suffice to prevent the persistent emergence of naive algorithmic collusion.

-Importantly, all of these results are obtained in the (``naive") setting where neither agent has any information about the game, their competitors’ actions, or their competitors’ outcomes.
-They are not necessarily even aware that there is another party involved.
-Naive algorithmic collusion is thus not predicated on the discovery by the algorithms of any sort of complex repeated-game strategy like those frequently underpinning ``folk theorem” results that sustain collusion via mutual awareness of the threat of what is often an elaborate scheme of future “punishments” for deviation \citep{fudenbergmaskin1986}.
+Beyond establishing the importance of randomness in the agent's algorithm in shaping the emergence of seemingly collusive pricing, our results also highlight that, rather than depending exclusively on either symmetry or observability of competitor actions, a different dimension of the realized sequence of outcomes that we call \textit{synchronicity} in actions---how often the other agent matches an agent’s chosen action in the same round, conditional on the agent taking the given action---shapes whether what is perceived as collusion emerges.
+Put differently, the emergence of seemingly collusive behavior can be path-dependent rather than being determined entirely by the nature of the learning algorithm or its symmetric use across agents.

-Our results provide new theoretical insight that can inform a growing number of lawsuits suggesting that collusion may be occurring either as a result of the algorithmic nature of pricing agents or as a result of the symmetry of pricing algorithms.
-For example, our work highlights a possible mechanism underpinning recent suits brought against firms in the real-estate market, alleging a form of hub-and-spoke collusion arising from the distribution of similar pricing algorithms \citep{bortolotti2023algorithmic}.
-Granted, the 1890 Sherman Act in the US ``prohibits any agreement among competitors to fix prices, rig bids, or engage in other anticompetitive activity,” and more recent summaries have asserted that “price-fixing and bid-rigging schemes are per se violations of the Sherman Act” \citep{doj2015}.
-However, the demonstrated existence of naive algorithmic collusion raises questions as to how anti-competitive behavior should be defined in the age of pricing algorithms.
+Importantly, all of these results are obtained in the (naive) setting wherein neither agent has any information about the game, their competitor's actions, or their competitor's outcomes.
+Naive algorithmic collusion is thus not predicated on the discovery by the algorithms of any sort of complex repeated-game strategy like those frequently underpinning ``folk theorem” results that sustain collusion via mutual awareness of the threat of what is often an elaborate scheme of future punishments for deviation \citep{fudenbergmaskin1986}.